 The Multifamily Property Tax Exemption is an affordable housing incentive for new apartment developments in targeted areas of Bellevue.
 It provides a 12-year exemption from property taxes paid on the housing portion of qualifying projects in exchange for setting aside 20 percent of the units for income-eligible households.

 Some of the major changes to the Ordinance include, requiring a three percent cap on annual rent increase for MFTE tenants remaining in the same-sized MFTE unit in the same project, not including parking rental costs in the affordable rent calculations, and shifting the baseline application deadline to 60 days after permit issuance.

-For Downtown Bellevue, affordability is qualified for if household incomes are 70% or less of the King County median income, adjusted for household size.
+For Downtown Bellevue, affordability is qualified for if household earnings are 80% or less of the King County median income, adjusted for household size.
 Any affordable unit of 300 square feet or less must be affordable to household incomes that are 45% or less of the median.

 For further information, visit the City of Bellevue’s website.